 Man holding scan of his prostate

-Saturday, September 1, begins National Prostate Cancer Awareness Month.
-In honor of awareness month, I want to talk to you about the importance of prostate cancer screening.
+I want to talk to you about the importance of prostate cancer screening and share both the benefits and the limitations.

 In my opinion, this is as unnerving to go through as it is to say.
 Even with a biopsy, there is no guarantee that cancer will be found.
 Relatively speaking, the prostate is much larger than the core samples removed by the needle.
 I know men who were not positively diagnosed until their 3rd biopsy.
-Once cancer has been identified men must decide on a treatment plan and this is where the waters get muddy.
+Once cancer has been identified, men must decide on a treatment plan.
+This is where the waters get muddy.

 I am the perfect example of the opposite side of the argument.
-Without prostate cancer screening, there will be more men diagnosed with late stage cancer.
-If prostate cancer is caught early, it most often can be cured.
-I admit there are side effects and life will change to a new normal but it is a tradeoff most men are willing to except to be cured.
+Without prostate cancer screening, there will be more men diagnosed with late-stage cancer.
+If prostate cancer is caught early, it most often can be treated.
+I admit there are side effects and life will change to a new normal.
+But it is a tradeoff most men are willing to accept.

 Don't wait until it's too late

 Men need to be screened.
-If insurance will not cover the cost of screening then we need to demand the screening and pay for it out of our pockets.
+If insurance will not cover the cost of screening, then we need to demand the screening and pay for it out of our pockets.
 Our physicians work for us.
-If a doctor refuses to screen for PCA then find a doctor who will.
-Prostate cancer has very few symptoms until it is too late to cure it.
+If a doctor refuses to screen for prostate cancer then find a doctor who will.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The ProstateCancer.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.